Living Together Before Marriage: Is It Worth It?

 Living together before marriage

-Living together may feel like a profound, meaningful, and significant step for some.
+Living together may seem like a profound, meaningful, and significant step for some.
 In fact, two-thirds of married adults said they saw cohabitation as a step towards marriage.
 Others might find it necessary for financial reasons.
 Whether you live in a small town or a big city, living on your own can become challenging as housing prices rise.
 With college or credit card debt and the expenses of everyday bills, it may be challenging to live on your own.
 New college graduates may stay with their parents if they can to reduce the cost of living expenses.
 Dating couples might also discuss the possibility of splitting rent or co-signing on a house, depending on what makes sense financially.

 Although roommates may be a solution, many prefer living with someone they care about or find more trusting than a stranger.